LeeLemon203/LeeLemon203.github.io/index.md

-# Welcome to Chenning's homepage!
+# About🙇‍♀️

+## Identity

 I am an undergraduate in the School of Computer Science and Technology, Xi'an Jiaotong University.

 I am interested in computer networks.

-Plus, I have a few hobbies.
-E.g. reading, basketball, bicycling, boating, etc.
+Looking for some projects that are related to computer networks.

+## Hobbies

+* 📖reading
+* 🏀basketball
+* 🚴‍♀bicycling
+* 🚣‍♀️boating
+* etc.

+Btw, I am a member of the Dragon Boat Club in our university.

-## How to reach me:
+# How to reach me📧

 Email: